andyygit/swg-site/README.md

 When building page and removing items from the page, tailwindcss does not recompile the css and the file keeps growing containing unused styles

 > Therefore when html is ready, before last build delete the compiled css (dist.css) to be rebuilt

+## liveserver server fronend

+> "liveServer.settings.root": "/frontend"

+## nginx

+> must serve only index page, and redirect all path requests "/\*" to index page
+> in the meantime must allow all api calls to proxy pass them